ImanMohi/RTU-DigitalLibrary/README.md

 * We are looking for significant programs and not 2-3 lines of code.
 * Please avoid putting in programs which are already there.
 * Put your codes in correct folder.
-Coding by Namrutha [@namruthahari]
+* Follow the guidelines carefully in order to make a valid pull request Coding by Namrutha [@namruthahari]